Welcome to Solomon!

 • Amounts are listed for this check and year-to-date amounts.

-What is Employment Insurance?
-Employment Insurance is required for every employee, regardless of the number of hours they are working.
-It is a percentage of the accepted salary that goes towards Reliant employer insurances.
-Employment Insurance begins on the first paycheck, even if the first paycheck is just a start-up/hiring bonus.
+Employment Insurance is a required fee charged to the MTD account for every employee, regardless of the number of hours they are working.
+Employment Insurance begins on the first paycheck.

 • This lists the bank account type (checking, savings, etc.) submitted in your Direct Deposit form along with the last four digits of the account and the amount of the paycheck distributed to each account.